banjisama/kops-k8s/README.md

        vi .bashrc
 	# Give Unique Name And S3 Bucket which you created.
+        # the export name must end with .k8s.local but the name can be whatever you want
+	# the state //class30kops needs to be the same name of the bucket you created earlier
 	export NAME=class30.k8s.local
 	export KOPS_STATE_STORE=s3://class30kops

       source .bashrc

 ### 7) Create sshkeys before creating cluster
+#once you do just keep pressing enter till the key is generated.
 ```sh
     ssh-keygen
  ```